Lionel Logue: Honours

-In 1944, King George VI appointed Logue a Commander of the Royal Victorian Order (CVO), elevating him from Member of the Order (MVO), which had been conferred upon Logue at the time of George VI's coronation.
+In May 1937, Logue was appointed a Member of the Royal Victorian Order, 4th class, (MVO) on the occasion of George VI's coronation.
+In June 1944, he was promoted to Commander in the Royal Victorian Order (CVO).

 King George VI died on 6 February 1952.
 On 26 February 1952, Logue wrote to the late king's wife, Queen Elizabeth The Queen Mother:

 No man ever worked as hard as he did, and achieved such a grand result.
 During all those years you were a tower of strength to him and he has often told me how much he has owed to you, and the excellent result could never have been achieved if it had not been for your help.
 I have never forgotten your gracious help to me after my own beloved girl passed on.

 The Queen Mother replied: "I think that I know perhaps better than anyone just how much you helped the King, not only with his speech, but through that his whole life and outlook on life.
 I shall always be deeply grateful to you for all you did for him."